EllieLiang/awesome-technical-communication/CONTRIBUTING.md

 7. Push your changes to the remote.

-8. Submit a Pull Request.
+8. Submit an Pull Request.

     1. Navigate to the original upstream repository (this repo).
     2. Click the **Compare & pull request** button.